 Digital transformation will no doubt change the way most organizations operate and push many of us way out of our comfort zone.
 There will be failed starts and projects that don’t yield results; that’s to be expected.
 Just remember to grab a partner or two to help advise you in the process.
 Your customer will thank you for it!

-Ted is an industry professional with over 20 years of experience in critical thinking, client centricity, market analysis, corporate development and networking sales with an emphasis on the Cloud, enterprise networking, carrier services and hosted infrastructure services.Read more from this author
+Ted has 20+ years of experience in enterprise development and sales with a focus on cloud, networking, carrier and hosted infrastructure services.Read more from this author